Update: 14 Students Killed, 1 Teacher Dead in Elementary School Shooting - NewsBreak

 Another day, another tragic story to report.
 While the nation is still reeling from the deadly mass shooting that took place in Buffalo, New York on May 14th, news of another causality scenario has made its way around the web.

 This time in Uvalde, Texas, a town approximately 85 miles outside of San Antonio.
-According to reports , fourteen students and a teacher are dead after a shooting at Robb Elementary School in Uvalde, Texas, according to Gov. Greg Abbott .
-The 18-year-old suspect, a student at Uvalde High School, is also dead, Abbott said.
+According to reports , multiple people are dead, including children, after an “active shooter” incident occurred at Robb Elementary School.

 Uvalde Mayor Don McLaughlin and The Texas Department of Public Safety and told members of the press that the shooter – who ran to the school – became barricaded inside it.